 Over the last 20 years, engineers have designed transmission systems that have changed the way drivers operate their cars.
 A short while ago, a car owner had to choose between a smooth operating automatic transmission or the performance and control of a manual system at the vehicle purchase.

 Now, depending on the manufacturer of your auto, there are numerous transmission systems available to choose from.
 Each transmission provides its own benefit, but can also be a challenge for import car owners if repairs are needed.
-It is important to schedule regular maintenance with an import transmission repair center that understands the unique design for each transmission type.
+It is important to schedule regular maintenance with an European transmission repair center that understands the unique design for each transmission type.

 Continuous Variable Transmission (CVT) – a variable transmission that can shift through a continuous range of effective gear ratios versus standard fixed gear ratios.